sleepymustache/basic/README.md

     Provides basic email functionality with RFC email validation.

 * **Memcache** -
-    Improve performance by implementing memcaching of pages (10 second default)
+    Improve performance by implementing memcaching of pages (10 second cache expiration by default)

 * **Mobile detection** -
-    Can detect mobile and tablet devices
+    Can detect mobile and tablet devices on the server-side.

+* **HTML Compress** -
+    Compresses the output HTML if we are in the *live* environment.

+* **Head Inserter - Joey Bomber** -
+    Allows you to insert HTML to the bottom of the HEAD tag

-* **Robotalker** -
+* **Robots Dev Hide - Joey Bomber** -
-    Class for interacting with the robotalker API
+    If the site is not live, add the meta robots tag to omit the site from Google indexing.

 * **Users** -
     Basic user and roles functionality includes auth, roles, and permissions